Palm Beach Harbor Pilots Association

 Consultation with the Palm Beach Pilots Association is mandatory prior to scheduling the arrival or departure of large vessels (defined as vessels with a LOA over 550', or with a beam over 80' or with a draft over 28').

 The dredged cut is subject to shoaling, especially at the north side of the jetty entrance.
-See Shoaling Notices for any draft restrictions due to shoaling.
+See shoaling notices for any draft restrictions due to shoaling.
 Consultation with the Palm Beach Pilots Association is mandatory before scheduling the arrival or departure of deep-draft vessels at the Port, to obtain information on the amount and location of shoaling, updated draft restrictions, and expected dredging operations.

 Large numbers of recreational boaters frequent the turning basin, the Inner Channel, the Entrance Channel, and areas just outside the inlet entrance at the Port of Palm Beach, especially on weekends and holidays.
 In addition, there are many commercial and private scuba dive boats drifting or anchored near the channel with divers in the water.
 Large vessels must keep a sharp lookout and be prepared to alert boaters with appropriate signals should they obstruct the channel.
-According to the Port of Palm Beach Tariff, anchoring in the entrance channel or turning basin is prohibited and is strictly enforced by the U.S. Coast Guard Station Lake Worth.
+According to the Port of Palm Beach Tariff, anchoring in the entrance channel or turning basin is prohibited and is strictly enforced by the U.S. Coast Guard.
 The Port Security can be contacted on channel 16 prior to entering or departing the Port of Palm Beach.
 The Pilots monitor channel 14.

 Towing Vessels: